NHM-Git/AwesomeMiner/README.md

 # Awesome Miiner - Powerful Windows GUI to manage and monitor up to 200000 miners
 ![image](https://user-images.githubusercontent.com/123663739/214911259-c9c03ccd-8c7e-489d-ac3c-93252ddc5036.png)

+## Getting started
+1 Frequently Asked Questions
+2 Getting started with Awesome Miner
+3 Getting started with Profit Switching
+4 Custom Antminer firmware
+5 Automatic setup of API access for Antminer

+Awesome Miner Affiliate Program
+By joining the Awesome Miner Affiliate Program, you can earn a commission when you refer new customers to Awesome Miner.
+A commission of up to 12 % will be paid for each sale.
+Read more about the affiliate program

+Help
+Frequently Asked Questions and Help topics

+About
+Awesome Miner is available in both Free and Paid editions.
+The Free edition includes many of the features.
+No signup required to get started.

+Download and read more on the Awesome Miner web site

+Please try the software and give feedback about what kind of functionality you would like to see in the next version.
+All comments and suggestions are welcome.
+The goal is to make mining easier and also provide powerful features to manage the mining.

+Thanks!
+Patrik Engström - IntelliBreeze Software AB
+Twitter: @AwesomeMinerApp
+Web site: www.awesomeminer.com

 ## GPU MINING

 + Native overclocking